VerseMetaVerse/UnrealVerse/README.md

 - Simon Peyton Jones - https://simon.peytonjones.org [Verse Calculus ](https://simon.peytonjones.org/assets/pdfs/verse-March23.pdf) https://en.wikipedia.org/wiki/Lambda_calculus
 - Verse programming language showcased https://www.youtube.com/watch?v=Xon9r3piIIw&t=251s

+# UEFN

-Note that currently, the only way to compile and run Verse programs is within the UEFN editing environment.
-(See below for a list of experimental Veres) Verse will eventually beccome standard in all versions of Unreal in order to provide increased security and massive scale, which is essential to supporting a MetaVerse.
+Unfortunately, the only way to compile and run Verse programs is within the UEFN editing environment.
+(See below for a list of experimental Verses) Verse will eventually beccome standard in all versions of Unreal in order to provide increased security and massive scale, which is essential to supporting a MetaVerse.

+Verse is supposed to be released as OSS at which point we might see a stand alone compiler which would really reduce one barrier to learning the language.
+You could then also envision from that a Jupyter compatible version that would encourage adhoc and online learning.

 Delivering the first version of of Verse as Unreal Editor for Fortnite (UEFN) means that there are 3 sub systems of concern in making a Verse program: